Diabetes Live Well Program

 Summit Medical Group is certified by the American Diabetes Association.

 Our Diabetes Live Well Plan Staff

 Our professional, experienced staff is comprised of 3 board certified endocrinologists and a certified diabetes educator with expertise in advanced diabetes management.
-We were recently recertified for the prestigious American Diabetes Association Education Recognition Certificate, which recognizes excellent diabetes self-management programs nationwide.
+Each year since 2008, we have earned the prestigious American Diabetes Association Education Recognition, which recognizes excellent diabetes self-management programs nationwide.

 What is diabetes?

 Having diabetes means that there is too much sugar (glucose) in your blood.
 Your blood always has some sugar in it because your body needs it for energy.
 But too much glucose in the blood is not good for your health.